How to Empower Your Employees

 Employee involvement and participative management are often used to mean empowerment.
 They are not interchangeable.
 Each describes a different characteristic of an effective workplace.

-The manager of the Human Resources department added weeks to the process of hiring new employees by requiring his supposedly empowered staff members to obtain his signature on every document related to the hiring of a new employee.
-Consequently, documents sat on his desk in a pile until he had time to review them.
+The manager of the Human Resources department added weeks to the process of hiring new employees.
+They required their staff members to obtain a manager's signature on every document related to hiring a new employee.
+Consequently, documents sat on the manager's desk in a pile until he had time to review them.
 Hiring slowed and other departments wondered if they would ever fill that vacant desk.

-When the time problem was brought to his attention and the fact that is actions impeded empowered behavior, he fostered empowerment by telling employees they no longer needed his signature unless the hire involved extraordinary circumstances or an executive position.
+The time problem was brought to the manager's attention and the fact that their action impeded empowered behavior.
+The manager fostered empowerment by telling employees they no longer needed his signature unless the hire involved extraordinary circumstances or an executive position.